Eldercare

 7251 Mount Zion Circle Morrow, GA 30260

-770-603-4090
+Phone: 770-603-4090

 The Alzheimer’s Services Center is an Adult Day Care facility that services clients suffering from the debilitating effects of Alzheimer’s or other forms of dementia.
 The Center offers affordable adult day services to clients regardless of age, race, religion, national origin, gender identity or income.
 The Adult Day Health Care Center gives cognitively impaired older adults the opportunity to meet new friends, immerse themselves in challenging activities and enjoy daily life in comfortable surroundings.
 ASC strives to improve the quality of life for persons with Alzheimer’s disease and other forms of dementia and their caregivers — many of whom have to work while providing care.
-Email them atinfo@asc-ga.org.
+Email them at: admin@ascga.org.

 Clayton County Senior Services